costaivo/Tutorial-BootStrap/1_HTML/README.md

 - Some HTML elements are empty
 - Empty elements are closed in the start tag
 - Make it a habit to type all your tags in lowercase - it is considered good practice

+# Lesson 2

+- Introduction to extension Manager in Brackets.
+- Installing extension to Beautify the code.